In this article

 Lowering your taxable income

-One of the simplest tax strategies for business owners includes understanding how to reduce corporation tax by lowering your taxable income.
+One of the simplest tax strategies for business owners is to understand how to reduce corporation tax by lowering their taxable income.

 Loosely speaking: